diku-dk/futhark-pldi17/README.md

 The system must be able to compile OpenCL and CUDA programs with `gcc` without requiring any special compiler directives or include paths.
 That is, `gcc opencl_test.c -lOpenCL` and `nvcc cuda_test.cu` must work.
-You can run `make sanity_check` to quickly check whether your system is capable of this.
+You can run `make sanity_check_opencl` and `make sanity_check_cuda` to quickly check whether your system is capable of this.
 You may have to modify the environment variables `CPATH`, `LIBRARY_PATH`, and `LD_LIBRARY_PATH` to point to the appropriate locations locations.
 For example, on NVIDIA systems, the following is often necessary:

     export PATH=/usr/local/cuda/bin:$PATH
     export CPATH=/usr/local/cuda/include:$CPATH
     export LIBRARY_PATH=/usr/local/cuda/lib64:$LIBRARY_PATH
     export LD_LIBRARY_PATH=/usr/local/cuda/lib64/:$LD_LIBRARY_PATH

+Reference benchmarks using CUDA will only work if the system has an NVIDIA GPU.
+For the OpenCL implementations (including all Futhark implementations), any AMD or NVIDIA GPU made within the last five years and with at least 3GiB of memory should work.
+They may also work on recent Intel GPUs, although you may run out of memory.

 OpenCL/CUDA Device Selection
 ----------------------------